 About Bruno Moreira-Guedes - Bio

-My name is Bruno, I'm Brazilian, born in 1987.
+My name is Bruno, I'm Brazilian, living in Chapeco, state of Santa Catarina.
 The man who sold newspapers to buy his first computer and, through this, became a business management professional.
 But not so fast…

 I was born in the south of the Rio Grande do Sul state, where my mother - seamstress, did everything she could to give me access to a reasonable education.
-And seeking for that, we moved with my stepfather to the state of Santa Catarina when I was 9 years old, where I started what I like to call my first "professional" experience one year later: I saved 2BRL, brought some trinket, did a bijou, and sold it to one of my mother's customers; then, I started my own "business" in this area.
+When I was a kid, we moved with my stepfather to the state of Santa Catarina when I was 9 years old, where I started what I like to call my first "professional" experience one year later: I saved 2BRL, brought some trinket, did a bijou, and sold it to one of my mother's customers; then, I started my own "business" in this area.

 It was a total failure, and this is why I started selling newspapers to save money for my computer.
 And when I finally earned it, when 13 years old, I've been studying programming and computer maintenance by my own, what led me to start in my first formal job, two years later, working with maintenance in a computer store at day and attending to my high school at the night.
 Some failed trials to join one of the greatest universities and some job changes later, I started studying Information Systems at a small college, while working with network servers and system administration for a local company.